woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Week 01/Notes.md

     body
 ```

-Rules for defining a function definition is:
+Rules for defining a function definition are:

 1. Functions start with the word `def`,
 2. Then comes the `function_name`,